 More like this: How to Detox off Suboxone® With Naltrexone

 Over the past 12 years working at the Coleman Institute, I’ve treated thousands of patients dependent on opioid pain medication.
-They are often quite nervous about how they will feel when they have no more opioid medication—after all, their doctors put them on it for pain in the first place.
+They are often quite nervous about how they will feel when they have no more prescription opioid medication—after all, their doctors put them on it for pain in the first place.

 Until then, stay safe!